Mary BerryRECIPES

 Step-by-Step Instructions

-2. **Cream Butter and Sugar:** In a large mixing bowl, beat the softened butter and dark muscovado sugar together until the mixture is light and fluffy.
-This can be done with an electric mixer or by hand.
+3. In a large mixing bowl, cream together the softened butter and dark muscovado sugar until light and fluffy.
+A stand mixer or an electric hand whisk will make this task wonderfully easy.

-3. **Add Eggs and Vanilla:** Gradually beat in the two large eggs, one at a time, ensuring each is fully incorporated before adding the next.
+4. Gradually beat in the eggs, one at a time, ensuring each is fully incorporated before adding the next.
+If the mixture looks like it might curdle, add a spoonful of the flour.
 Stir in the vanilla extract.

-5. **Bake the Pudding:** Pour the pudding mixture into your prepared tin or dish and smooth the top.
-Bake in the preheated oven for 35-40 minutes, or until the pudding is well-risen, golden brown, and springs back when lightly touched in the centre.
-A skewer inserted into the middle should come out clean.
+7. Spoon the mixture into your prepared baking dish and level the top.
+Bake in the preheated oven for 35-40 minutes, or until a skewer inserted into the centre comes out clean.
+The pudding should be beautifully golden brown and springy to the touch.

-6. **Make the Toffee Sauce:** While the pudding is baking, prepare the glorious toffee sauce.
-In a saucepan, combine the dark muscovado sugar, unsalted butter, and double cream.
-Heat gently over a medium heat, stirring constantly, until the sugar has dissolved and the butter has melted.
+8. While the pudding is baking, prepare the toffee sauce.
+In a medium saucepan, melt the butter, dark muscovado sugar, and double cream over a low heat, stirring continuously until the sugar has dissolved.

-7. **Simmer the Sauce:** Bring the sauce to a gentle boil and simmer for 3-4 minutes, stirring occasionally, until it thickens slightly and becomes beautifully rich and glossy.
+9. Bring the sauce to a gentle simmer and cook for 3-4 minutes, stirring occasionally, until it thickens slightly and becomes beautifully glossy.
 Be careful not to boil it too vigorously.
-Remove from the heat.

 Perfect Substitutions

-• **Double cream:** Whipping cream or even a good quality single cream can be used for the sauce, but double cream provides the best richness and consistency.
+• Double Cream: Single cream or even milk can be used for the sauce in a pinch, but double cream provides the luxurious richness we're aiming for.

 Serving Suggestions